somikdhar729/Extended_Kalman_Filter_for_State_Estimation_of_Micro_Aerial_Vehicle/README.md

 # Process Flow
 1. Developed state-space system for the dynamic model
 2. Computed the Jacobian to handle the nonlinearity by approximating around the mean values.
-3. Implement discrete form of EKF to be implemented in Matlab
+3. Implement a discrete form of EKF to be implemented in Matlab

 # Explanation
 The EKF algorithm has two main steps: